 · Accountable for follow-through of all open actions.

 · Drive close-loop results against every open item.

 · Follow-through to verify the effectiveness of the closed actions.

-During Phase 3, HVMC resources will also Implement HVMC’s 11 Quality Management Strategies as warranted by an assessment performed in Phase 1 and 2.
+During Phase 3, our resources will also implement HVM’s 11 Quality Management Strategies as warranted by an assessment performed in Phase 1 and 2.

 · Identify opportunities for operational improvements by comparing supplier’s operational norms to 11 Quality Management Strategies.